Assessing employment relationships: What businesses can learn from Temper's legal victory

 What can you, as a client, learn from this ruling when evaluating employment relationships within your organisation?

-The Tax Authority's advice is to ensure that this first layer is properly set up.
-This can be done in two steps:
+The advice is therefore to ensure the first layer is well in order.
+This can be achieved in two steps:

-2. Assess these relationships using legal precedents (such as the Deliveroo ruling) and the DBA Act.
-We have developed a handy scorecard that can serve as a guide.
+2. Assess these employment relationships against existing case law (the Deliveroo ruling) and the DBA Act.
+We have developed a practical template with supporting scorecard that you can use as a guide.